madsrh/yet-another-DMZ-cursor-theme/README.md

 ### Installation
-To give this a try simply copy the folder to `/usr/share/icons/` and select the cursor theme is Tweaks.
+To give this a try simply copy the _Communitheme-White_ folder to `/usr/share/icons/` and select the cursor theme is Tweaks.